PinkUp October

 Check your skin regularly for any new spots or changes in shape, colour or size of existing spots.
 It’s as easy as ABC…

-AKD has partnered Sunsafe Workplace to provide Skin Check Cards to our employees, customers and wider communities.
+AKD has partnered with Sunsafe Workplace to provide Skin Check Cards to our employees, customers and wider communities.
 The cards simplify the ABCDE rule of melanoma detection and helps you to detect skin cancer.

 If you notice anything unusual, see your doctor as soon as possible.
 Most skin cancer can be successfully treated if it is found early.